Your brand isn’t your logo, it’s who you are and what you stand for

 - Your company continues to grow—increasing sales, market share or both.

-If those items don’t ring true, then it’s probably a good idea to put rebranding on the agenda for 2017.
+If those items don’t ring true, then it’s probably a good idea to put rebranding on the agenda.